Karalmanna: Thirumullappulli Mahadeva Temple

 The Thirumullappulli Siva temple of Karalmanna is quite unique in that its prathishta has but few parallels anywhere around.
 He is Aghora Siva, the fierce Lord sitting pre-occupied and hell-bent on avenging Daksha and worshipped in His Roudra bhava, in a posture that is awe-inspiringly ascetic.
-To the multifarious devotees of Karalmanna, Lord Siva of Thirumullappulli is both a protector and benefactor.
+To the devotees of Karalmanna, Lord Siva of Thirumullappulli is both a protector and benefactor.
 He is their sole prop, a dependable deity in times of all their hardship and misery.
 They would willingly attribute the causes of their sufferings to the aghora aspect of the Lord of Thirumullappully, if not as the direct outcome of his curses, evidently as result of their inability to win over his other milder attributes like the Valsalya Bhava, which is the object of adoration in some other Mahadeva temples of Kerala.
 The most significant festival in Thirumullapulli is the Yearly Temple Festival which commences exactly eight days before the Thiruvathira Nakshathtra Varam in the Kumbha masa.
 The Pallivetta, the ritualistic royal hunt of the Lord to drive off the evil spirits, was originally conducted on the seventh day of the festival under the huge peepul tree that once stood in the east nada of the temple.
 This is now being conducted under the peepul near the Moorkkath temple.
 The festival culminates with the Aarattu, the holy bath of the Lord for purification at the Holy Ghat of Perandamanna kadavu of Thootha Puzha, where it suddenly changes its usual south–north course to westward.